by Randall CraigFiled in: Blog, Communication, CRM, Make It Happen Tipsheet, ViewpointTagged as: Email, Marketing

 For traditional marketers, a forced march away from the mighty email list might seem scary, but all is not lost.

 Remember that the goal of email is to improve your the relationship.
-Begin looking for alternative modes of communication: Twitter, Facebook, LinkedIn, YouTube, and the many other social networks.
+Begin looking for alternative modes of communication: Twitter, Facebook, LinkedIn, YouTube, and the many other social networks are all alternatives, but these are owned by organizations that have completely different motivations.
 Ramp up the relevance of your blog, then encourage people to read (and comment on) it.
 Finally, remember that developing relationships is best not done in bulk: a stronger personal connection is only possible on the phone and in person.
 (And if this doesn’t work, you can always try sending a FAX… if you can find one.)

 What does it take for you to cut through the clutter and be heard?
 And what are you doing to reach beyond traditional email, just in case?
 Interestingly, the answer to these questions is the same: this week, develop your relationships across several channels, so that each channel reinforces the other – and protects you in case email truly becomes unusable.